Monday, 18 September 2023

 When Elvis started rehearsals in January 1970 Porter attended and fixed the sound by replacing the stage monitors (that the hotel's engineers could not get working) with his own sound equipment and laying the column speakers on their sides on the lip of the stage, propping them up to aim at Elvis, who was very happy with the result.

-Elvis insisted that Porter mixed the sound of these January 1970 shows (even though the sound engineer had no previous experience recording live sound).
-Bill quickly learned about acoustic feedback during the first song but backstage after the show film stars and musical artists kept complimenting Elvis that Porter's sound was "just like the album."
+Elvis insisted that Porter mixed the sound of these January 1970 shows (even though Bill had no previous experience recording live sound).
+He quickly learned about acoustic feedback during the first song but backstage after the show film stars and musical artists kept complimenting Elvis that Porter's sound was "just like the album."

-From then on Bill Porter mixed all Elvis' live concerts.
+From then on Bill Porter mixed all of Elvis' live concerts.

 Wednesday, 24 May 2023